shaymolcho/light-show/README.md

   - a show .mp3 or .wav file (wav is recommended)
 - The fseq filename must match the mp3/wav filenames
     - E.g., show1.fseq/show1.wav can exist with show2.fseq/show2.mp3
-- Multiple shows can be stored on 1 USB drive (2023.44.25+ Vehicle Software)
+- Multiple shows can be stored on 1 USB drive (2023.44.25+ Vehicle Software).
 - Must be formatted as exFAT, FAT 32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
 NTFS is currently not supported.
 - Must **not** contain a base-level TeslaCam folder.
 - Must **not** contain any map update or firmware update files.